DraganaBublic/JavaRepository/ChatterBox/README.md

 6. Timestamps: Messages are accompanied by timestamps indicating when they were sent.

 ## How to Use
-- Server
+- Server:
 Compile the server application: javac ie/atu/sw/ChatServer.java Run the server: java ie.atu.sw.ChatServer <port-number>
-- Client
+- Client:
-Compile the client application: javac ie/atu/sw/ChatClient.java Run the client: java ie.atu.sw.ChatClient <hostname> <port-number>
+Compile the client application: javac ie/atu/sw/ChatClient.java
+- Run the client: java ie.atu.sw.ChatClient <hostname> <port-number>
 Enter your desired username when prompted.
 Start chatting!
 - Commands
-To send a message: Simply type your message and press Enter.
+1. To send a message: Simply type your message and press Enter.
-To quit the chat: Type 'q' and press Enter.
+2. To quit the chat: Type 'q' and press Enter.

 ## Important Notes
 Messages are broadcasted to all connected users.
 The server maintains a list of connected users, and updates are broadcasted whenever a new user connects or an existing user disconnects.